JLESC/jlesc.github.io/_projects/energy_autonomic.md

 ## Results for 2019/2020

-On the basis of the preliminary work done at ANL on instrumentation of HPC applications, Inria has begun work on a range of controllers for the runtime adaptation of the Power Cap level in RAPL.
+On the basis of the preliminary work done at ANL on instrumentation of HPC applications, INRIA has begun work on a range of controllers for the runtime adaptation of the Power Cap level in RAPL.
 A first approach is considered, re-using results on other work concerning a different problem (regulating the degree of parallelism according to synchronization cost), but which could be transferred here.
 Another approach involves measuring progress and power and making decisions based on predictions.

-Argonne completed the design and implementation of an infrastructure to perform control experiments using jupyter notebooks.
+Argonne completed the design and implementation of an infrastructure to perform control experiments using Jupyter notebooks.
 This infrastructure can be deployed on a wide range of servers, and allows collaborators to independently implement their own control algorithm using a simple interface and a high level language.
 The notebook then connect remotely to the existing Argo NRM